-- individual courses of study will differ across automobile technician training programs; - development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program; - individual training programs being evaluated for accreditation should document performance standards for each task covered and taught in the curriculum; - the learning progress of students will be monitored and evaluated against these performance standards; and - a system is in place that informs all students of their individual progress through all phases of the training program.

-- all students will receive instruction in the storage, handling, and use of Hazardous Materials as required in Hazard Communication Title 29, Code of Federal Regulations Part 1910.1200, "Right to Know Law", and state and local requirements; and - hazardous and toxic materials will be handled, removed, and recycled or disposed of according to federal, state, and local regulations.

-- all required Foundational Tasks and Workplace Skills are being taught; and - programs teach all eight (8) areas of automotive technology included in the task list.
+- individual courses of study will differ across automobile technician training programs; - development of appropriate learning delivery systems and tests which monitor student progress will be the responsibility of the individual training program; - individual training programs being evaluated for accreditation should document performance standards for each task covered and taught in the curriculum; - the learning progress of students will be monitored and evaluated against these performance standards; and - a system is in place that informs all students of their individual progress through all phases of the training program. - 4.
+It is assumed that: - all students will receive instruction in the storage, handling, and use of Hazardous Materials as required in Hazard Communication Title 29, Code of Federal Regulations Part 1910.1200, "Right to Know Law", and state and local requirements; and - hazardous and toxic materials will be handled, removed, and recycled or disposed of according to federal, state, and local regulations. - 5.
+It is assumed that: - all required Foundational Tasks and Workplace Skills are being taught; and - programs teach all eight (8) areas of automotive technology included in the task list.